DaviDevMod/focus-trap/packages/focus-trap/README.md

 - **lock**
   The behavior for clicks outside of the trap.
   By default clicks on elements outside of the trap are prevented.
-  You can provide the boolean `false` to switch off the default behaviour or alternatively your own handler for the click events in question.
+  You can provide the boolean `false` to switch off the default behaviour.

   > **Note**
   > Only `mousedown`, `touchstart`, `click` and the browser default behavior are prevented.